Skip to content

 These are architectural invariants.
 Features that violate them are redesigned, not shipped.

-1. Credentials never enter untrusted containers
+1. Credentials never enter untrusted containers — by default

 The sidecar is compiled Rust with no LLM, no dynamic code loading, and a small attack surface.
 All external API calls route through it.
 All permission checks happen in it.
 All operations are logged by it.